JKapostins/autogen_docker_envs/README.md

 # AutoGen Docker Code Executor with Environment Variables

-This repository provides an example of using AutoGen's `DockerCommandLineCodeExecutor` with Docker.
-The example demonstrates how to share environment variables with the `DockerCommandLineCodeExecutor`, which is particularly useful if you want the code executor to reference environment variables defined in a `.env` file.
+This repository provides a detailed example of using AutoGen's DockerCommandLineCodeExecutor with Docker, specifically addressing the challenge of exposing environment variables to AI agents.
+I initially struggled to find a way for the code executor to access environment variables defined in a .env file.
+To solve this, the example combines a custom system message with the creation of a Docker image that includes the .env file, ensuring the variables are properly shared with the DockerCommandLineCodeExecutor.

 ## Features